DukeGriffin/nats-client-toolkit/docs/LabVIEW NATS Toolkit/Modules/01 Request-Reply Helper.md

   4. Wait for a response with a caller-supplied timeout
   5. Unsubscribe / clean up
 - Consider an async variant (fire request, return a refnum/notifier, don't block) since [[04 JetStream Publishing]] needs it for async ack correlation.
+- Provide a **Collect variant (one request → many replies):** publish a request, then gather replies on the inbox until a target count, a terminating status frame, or a timeout.
+This is the building block for JetStream **pull-fetch** ([[05 JetStream Consuming]]) and for scatter/gather discovery; single request-reply is the N=1 case.
+See the Collect section below.

 ## Depends on
 - [[Foundation - nats.lv]] (PUB/SUB primitives) — nothing else.